dburian/transformer_document_embedding/log/teacher_student_training.md

 - the most decisive metric should be measured on **model's outputs** not on the final projection layer
+  - it holds:
+    - good cca on previous layers -> probably good cca on next layers
+    - good cca on next layers -> chance of having good cca on previous layers
 - typically lower CCA dimensions than the dimension of the embedding reach full correlation (1 for each CCA dimension)
 - lower CCA dimensions are closer to 0 entropy, everything is smoothed out,